google/tour-of-wgsl/README.md

 currently is the canary/unstable version.
 For Windows & Mac this can be downloaded from https://www.google.com/intl/en_ca/chrome/canary/.

-**Highly recommended that this exists locally as a separate install from your standard/daily driver browser, since it is not as heavily tested as stable, so may break for normal usage**
+It's strongly advised to have this installed separately on your local system, apart from your primary browser used daily.
+This version isn't as rigorously tested as the stable release, thus there's a possibility it might encounter issues during regular use.

 Enable WebGPU flags, using either:
  * Set `Unsafe WebGPU` to `enabled` in